Best laptop 2017: Check out our in depth buying guide and list of recommendations to find which laptop to pick up this holiday season.

 How much should I spend on a laptop?

 Want something a little bigger?
-You can pay between £300 and £400 for a 15.6-inch laptop powered by an Intel Core i3 processor that’s powerful enough to do the basics without slowing to a crawl, and will even handle a little Minecraft and photo editing.
+You can pay between £300 and £400 for a 15.6-inch laptop powered by an Intel Core i3 processor that’s powerful enough to carry out the basics without slowing to a crawl.
+It will even handle a little Minecraft and photo editing.

 If you want something thin and light, expect to spend upwards of £500 for a sub-1.5kg laptop.
-Powered by efficient dual-core Intel Core i5 and i7 processors, these machines are suitable for light photo and video work and should last all day on a single charge if you don’t push them too hard.
-If you want premium build and a great screen, don’t expect to pay less than £1,000.
+Powered by efficient dual-core Intel Core i5 and i7 processors, these machines are suitable for light photo and video work and should last all day on a single charge if they’re not pushed too hard.
+If you want premium build and a great screen, expect to pay at least £1,000.

 You’ll need to spend at least £700 on a gaming laptop, and considerably more if you want to future-proof it.
 Look for “discrete” or “dedicated” graphics from AMD or Nvidia, and check online benchmarking figures to see how well your favourite games will play.

 There are alternative form factors, too.
-2-in-1s have reversible screens that can be versatile in small spaces, while tablet hybrids are great for drawing and taking notes and often come with attachable keyboards for when you want to get typing work done.
+Two-in-ones have reversible screens that can be versatile in small spaces, while tablet hybrids are great for drawing and taking notes.
+The latter often come with attachable keyboards for when you want to get typing work done.

 What’s the best operating system?

-Windows 10 remains the most versatile operating system around, and you’ll find it on the vast majority of laptop sold in the UK.
-However, if you’re buying a cheap laptop, Google’s ChromeOS is probably a better bet.
-It’s more lightweight – it’s essentially a glorified web browser – but with so many excellent web-based applications now available, most people on a budget can get by with just that.
+Windows 10 remains the most versatile operating system around, and you’ll find it on the vast majority of laptops sold in the UK.
+However, if you’re buying a cheap laptop, Google’s ChromeOS is likely to be a better bet.
+It’s lightweight – it’s essentially a glorified web browser – but with so many excellent web-based applications now available, most people on a budget will be able to get by with just that.

 MacOS is tied into MacBook laptops, so you’ll always pay a premium to get Apple’s operating system.
-It’s undeniably slick, smooth and reliable, so if you have the money, it offers a better experience than Windows for many people.
+It’s undeniably slick, smooth and reliable, so if you have the money then it offers a better experience than Windows for many people.